eaglerainbow/gitservlet/README.md

 ## Benefits
 * it's a lightweight servlet with close to no external dependencies (or to be more precise: the dependencies are already bundled with the servlet ==> *self-contained*)
+* Access to versioned data is extreme fast; yet, you may leverage the extremely efficient storage concept of git to reduce the amount of disk space required for each version.
 * Publishing of content is as easy as committing changes to a git repository.
 You may use the git Remote API to pushed your changes to the public git repository.
 * Both branches and tags can be used to refer to versions (i.e. commits).